NEW BABY ESSENTIALS – THE BARE MINIMUM

-Here is a list of the major items you NEED:
+Here’s a list of the major items you need:

-3. BATHTUB – There are a ton of different types of baby bathtubs out there but we LOVED the Blooming Bath Lotus.
-It was much easier to bathe our baby in than the traditional plastic bath tubs.
+3. BATHTUB – There’s a ton of different bathtubs out there for your little one but we LOVE the Blooming Bath Lotus.
+It was much easier to bathe our baby in this, than the traditional plastic bath tubs.
 The bath lotus fits perfectly in most sinks and it feels like the baby is more secure.

-6. BABY MONITOR – A baby monitor is an absolute must if you want any kind of peace of mind.
+6. BABY MONITOR – A baby monitor is an absolute must if you want any peace of mind while your baby sleeps.
 We liked this one from Hello Baby There are definitely more fancy ones on the market but this one has worked great for us and is less expensive.

 Those are the larger, more expensive items that you need.